dikahdoff/CordsAnnouncer/README.md

 # CordsAnnouncer
 Brodcast your in-game location to the chat.
+For Spigot 1.16.5.
 Useful for private SMPs.
 Alternative commands: `/cord, /cords, /loc, /location, /pos, /position`
 ## Permissions
   - `cords.send`